stoic65/ProjectG/README.md

 Extended API for drawing and transforming 2d,3d objects and curves in WinBGI

 >include only libraries.h using "" , dont use <>
+> Incase of error in adding libraries open ProjectG.cbp using codeblocks
 #2D Objects

 ##1.
 Line